hashdist/hashdist/doc/source/index.rst

 The goal of Hashdist v0.1 is to gather input that can steer further development.

-Hashdist currently only works with Linux and Python 2.7 (2.6 may work).
+Hashdist is only tested on Linux and Python 2.7.
+Python 2.6 may work.
+Mac OS X status is unknown, Windows will definitely not work.

 User's guide
 ------------